The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 On its face, blood type seems to have nothing to do with personality traits.
 Yet since their discovery, blood types have been used to categorize people beyond compatible blood donors.
 For example, the Nazis used the findings to justify German superiority, declaring that A and O types (more common among Germans) were superior to B types (more common among Jews and other ethnic groups).
 As each of the four blood groups occurs in all human populations, this idea was demonstrably false.
 However, beliefs about the relationship between blood type and personality persist.

-The blood type personality theory
+What is blood type personality theory?

 While an Austrian scientist discovered blood types in 1901, the idea of “blood type personality” didn’t come about in Europe or North America.
 Rather, it was a professor at a Tokyo women’s teaching school who introduced the idea in 1927.
 Takeji Furukawa's professor backed up his theory with evidence from observations of his own family, and he published his findings in a scholarly journal.